Stuycs-K/final-project-dickerson-andrew-lim-benjamin/WORKLOG.md

 - Adjusted bullet base speed to be more playable.
 - Implemented enemy shooting towards player.

+### 5/30/24

+- Implemented basic boss enemy extension.
+- Changed boss spawning method to also change players current room to center room, position to below boss, and to change all surrounding doors to walls.

 ## Benjamin Lim

 ### 5/22/24